anderspippi/smelly/docs/faq.rst

 Thankfully, probably as a consequence of this lack of detection, vim allows users to configure these low level details.
-So, to make vim work well with any modern terminal, including kitty, add the following to your :file:`~/.vimrc`.
+So, to make vim work well with any modern terminal, including smelly, add the following to your :file:`~/.vimrc`.

 .. code-block:: vim